Hound Dog (song): Proceedings

-Despite the Court's findings, Otis continued to claim that he wrote the third verse and rewrote some of the lyrics in the second verse—including adding "You made me feel so bad.
+Despite the Court's findings, Otis continued to claim that he wrote the third verse and rewrote some of the lyrics in the second verseJournal of the Copyright Society of the U.S.A., Volume 5 (New York University Law Center, 1957) p.
+161.—including adding "You made me feel so bad.
 You make me weep and moan.
 You ain't looking for a woman.
 You're looking for a home"—and edited out what he described later as "derogatory crap".
 In 2000, Otis claimed: "Leiber and Stoller brought me the song, 'Hound Dog,'" Otis recalls, of the time he produced Big Mama Thornton's recording of what was to become an R&B, and then rock 'n' roll, classic.
 "Parts of it weren't really acceptable.
 I didn't like that reference to chicken and watermelon, said 'Let's get that crap out of there.' ...
 This came out and was a big smash, and everything was all right.
 I had half the publishing rights and one third of the song-writing.
 Then Elvis Presley made it a mega hit, and they got greedy.
 They sued me in court.
 They won, they beat me out of it.
 I could have sent my kids to college, like they sent theirs," Otis said.
 "But, oh well, if I dwell on that I get quite unhappy, so we try to move on."
 However, Leiber and Stoller maintained consistently and emphatically that Otis was "not a writer of the song" (emphasis theirs).

 As he had provided lyrics for the version of "Hound Dog" recorded by Presley, Freddie Bell "sued to get some of the composer royalties because he had changed the words and indeed the song, and he would have made millions as the songwriter of Elvis' version: but he lost because he did not ask Leiber & Stoller for permission" to make those changes.

 Broadcast Music, Incorporated (BMI) is the performing rights organization for "Hound Dog" (BMI Work #94632, ISWC # T-905246869-6), while Sony/ATV SONGS LLC owns the publishing rights.